CaltechPrecisionTiming/CPTLab_ThermalStudies/raspberry_pi/README.md

 - desconnect: disconnects from all?

 ### databasesectr
+**databasesectr.h**
+- header file for databasesectr.cpp

 **databasesectr.cpp**

-**databasesectr.h**
+- constructor: ?
+- DBconfig: connects to MySQL database
+- mysql_diconnect: closes connection to dtabase
+- set_Dat: produces string command for MySQL with data
+- set_Im: ?
+- set_T: ?

 ### cratecontrol

 **cratecontrol.cpp**
 - Defines: number of ADCs, channels
-- main function: starts BTL monitoring system, initializes ADCs that need to be used,
+- main function: starts BTL monitoring system, initializes ADCs that need to be used, reads thermistors temperatures and enviromental sensors, connects to database and inserts the data